Georges Cuvier (1769–1832) was a famous French naturalist and zoologist. His is name is one of 72 on the Eiffel Tower.

 Cuvier spent years studying and comparing animals and fossils.

-Here are engravings from his work for you to choose from.
-They are original antiques, made in the mid 1800s.
+Here are engravings from his work Le Règne Animal Distribué d’après son Organisation.
+This means “The Animal Kingdom, Distributed According to Its Organization”.
+They are original antiques, made in the 1800s.